Chemichemi Health Services

 • Positive antigen or RNA/DNA: Active infection requiring medical follow-up.

 Hepatitis tests are essential for early detection, prevention, and monitoring of liver disease.
-Results in SI units (IU/mL, µmol/L, g/L) help doctors determine whether you have an active infection, past exposure, or immunity.
-Always consult a healthcare professional to interpret your results in the context of your health history.
+Results help clinicians to determine active infection, past exposure, or immunity.

 Malaria